 PORTFOLIO SantESiH

-The fifth issue is a special edition of the journal Téoros, focusing on outdoor sports activities for people with disabilities.
+The fifth issue is a special edition of the journal *Téoros*, focusing on outdoor sports activities for people with disabilities.
 Published in 2021, this issue brings together eight articles exploring forms of accessibility, organizational adaptations, and the social uses of natural spaces.
-It reflects the unit’s commitment to its historical focus areas, as well as its desire to open up new perspectives by linking issues of inclusion with those of ecology, mobility, and tourism.
+It reflects the unit’s commitment to its historical mission, as well as its desire to open up new perspectives by linking issues of inclusion with those of ecology, mobility, and tourism.
 This special issue anticipates one of the development priorities (on social participation and the challenges of ecological transition; see Part 4, “The Unit’s Trajectory”) of the upcoming five-year project.

 Through these six elements, the SantESiH laboratory demonstrates the coherence of its research priorities, the diversity of its outreach formats, its commitment to young researchers, and its ability to engage with professional, cultural, and civic communities.